apparatus/fuge.io/src/pages/support/index.md

 ---

 # Support
-There are many different ways to get in touch with Seneca contributors or the community in general:
+There are many different ways to get in touch with the fuge contributors or the community in general:

 - For __issues__ or __questions__ open an [issue][] on Github.
 - For __discussions__ we have a [Gitter][].